-Total water use within the LTRID GSA Plan area during the water year 2018/19 consisted of water for meetings agricultural and municipal demand, along with groundwater exports.
-Agricultural demands were met through a combination of groundwater extractions and surface water deliveries, while municipal and exported water was entirely from groundwater extractions.
-The total water use within the GSA Plan area was 614,097 acre-ft.
+Total water use within the LTRID GSA Plan area during the water year 2019/20 consisted of water for meeting agricultural and municipal demand, along with groundwater exports.
+Agricultural demands were met through a combination of groundwater extractions, surface water deliveries and effective precipitation, while municipal and exported water was entirely from groundwater extractions.
+The total water use within the GSA Plan area was 393,690 acre-ft.
 TABLE 5-1 describes the volumes of water use by use sector, source, method of measurement, and level of accuracy for the measurement method.